DeepSourceCorp/cli/store/README.md

 Each file is a namespaced module of vuex store, in this directory. `index.ts` is the global state and the rest are modules.
 Every module has it's own state, getters, actions and mutations.

-Literals used to name the actions are stored separately, in the file `~types/action-types.ts`.
-The reason to do this is that the developer can easily go through all the actions of the entire app at once.
+Literals used to name the actions and mutations in each store, for the convenience of readablity and ease of editing.

-There was no need to take the literals, used to name the mutations, out of the module so they are kept in their respective module files.